-But knowing when -- and how -- to sell is one of the most difficult investing decisions you have to face.
-It's much more difficult than deciding whether to buy a particular stock.
+But knowing when -- and how -- to sell is one of the most difficult investing decisions.

-But just ahead, I'll outline four key criteria you should use when determining whether you should sell a stock, and then spell out two different ways to do so.
-But first, let's look at why it's so tough to let go.
+Just ahead, I'll outline four key criteria you should use when determining whether you should sell a stock, and then spell out two different ways to do so.
+But first, let's look at why selling is so difficult.

 Breaking up is hard to do